-Our three vineyard parcels total 110 acres and are under the masterful care of Vineyard Manager Nabor Camarena and Consulting Viticulturist Kelly Maher.
-Their shared passion and philosophy of balance and holistic farming have allowed our unique and diverse estate to perform to its true potential.
+The vineyard parcels total 110 acres and are under the masterful care of vineyard manager Nabor Camarena and consulting viticulturist Kelly Maher.
+Their shared passion and philosophy of balanced, holistic farming have allowed the diverse estate to perform to its true potential.

 THE VINEYARD TEAM

 Vineyard Manager Nabor Camarena: Nabor Camarena was born and raised in the small town of Arroyo Seco, located in Jalisco, Mexico.
-Growing up in a farming family which focused on row-cropping, Nabor's interest in agriculture was sparked early.
-After graduating from high school, he realized the limitations of remaining in Mexico and followed the example of an older brother that had left for Napa Valley in the 1970's.
+Growing up in a farming family which focused on row-cropping, Nabor expressed an interest in agriculture from an early age.
+After graduating from high school, he followed the example of an older brother and headed north to Napa Valley.

-Nabor began his vineyard career as a laborer and having natural talent, he gained skills rapidly and began to take on more critical roles becoming a foreman and then eventually becoming a vineyard manager.
-Nabor has a vast knowledge of grape growing and has worked for quality sites such as Hyde Vineyards and The Donum Estate.
-He has been a great addition to the team and brings a critical level of detail and balance to the vineyards of Larkmead.
+In the vineyard, Nabor gained skills rapidly and began to take on more critical roles, rising first to foreman and then to vineyard manager.
+He now possesses a vast knowledge of grape growing and has worked for quality sites such as Hyde Vineyards and The Donum Estate in Carneros.
+He has been a great addition to the team and brings a critical level of detail to the vineyards of Larkmead.